 ACUTE PERIOD Daily visit for a period of 10 days

-SUB-ACUTE Three times a week NON-ACUTE PERIOD Three times a week week.
+SUB-ACUTE Three times a week

+NON-ACUTE PERIOD Three times a week

-NURSING HOME TYPE Long stay patients (over 35 days) one visit a
+NURSING HOME TYPE Long stay patients (over 35 days) e.g. Care Awaiting Placement - one visit a week.
+This does not apply to Residential Care, where normal standards of patient care should be applied as for any patient in his/her own home.

 RESPITE/REHABILITATIVE One weekly visit

-Patients in hospital (may also include previous hospitalisation) for a period of 35 days will automatically be classified Nursing Home Type unless a Certificate of Acute Status is issued by the attending medical practitioner.
+Patients in hospital (may also include previous hospitalisation) for a period of 35 days will automatically be classified Nursing Home Type unless an Acute Care Certificate s is issued by the attending medical practitioner.